Confluent Inc. (CFLT) Shares Soar Above 1-Year High

 CFLT’s Market Performance

-The stock of Confluent Inc. (CFLT) has seen a 4.95% increase in the past week, with a -2.24% drop in the past month, and a -7.95% fall in the past quarter.
-The volatility ratio for the week is 6.40%, and the volatility levels for the past 30 days are at 5.48% for CFLT.
-The simple moving average for the past 20 days is -2.03% for CFLT’s stock, with a -6.27% simple moving average for the past 200 days.
+The stock of Confluent Inc. (CFLT) has seen a 5.95% increase in the past week, with a -3.30% drop in the past month, and a -10.34% fall in the past quarter.
+The volatility ratio for the week is 5.09%, and the volatility levels for the past 30 days are at 5.57% for CFLT..
+The simple moving average for the past 20 days is 5.26% for CFLT’s stock, with a -0.47% simple moving average for the past 200 days.

 Analysts’ Opinion of CFLT